agustinZavalaAguilar/jscipher/README.md

 - Returns an uppercase, encoded message
 - Will only encode characters from a-z, leaving the rest as they are
 - Takes an encoded string and a key shift number
-- Returns  an decoded string
+- Returns  a decoded string

+Thank you for reading!
-I'd appreciate your input!
+I'd appreciate your input :-)